Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 A predator with grace enough to make poets out of pilots.

-Now the last Cats grow few.
+Now the last Tomcats grow few.

 No more will those wings sweep wide over desert dawns.